Public Health Associate Program

 - Official academic transcripts showing at least a 2.95 grade point average (on a 4.0 scale) on an eligible degree

 Associates are considered term-limited CDC employees for the duration of the program.
 During the first year, associates earn a salary and benefits equivalent to a GS-5, Step 1 federal employee (including geographic cost of living adjustments).
-In the second year, associates are eligible to earn a salary equivalent to a GS-7, Step 1 federal employee.

 Follow the instructions in the How to Apply section of the program website.